domteo95/domteo95.github.io/big-data-architecture.md

   <img src="/assets/img/big-data/overview.gif"/>
 </p>

-An extensive list of all files containing code to create Hive, Hbase tables and their names as well, locations in my S3 bucket containing my web app deployment and HDFS location for jars used can be found  as well as commands to deploy the speed layer can be found in the **Appendix** located at the end of this ReadMe.
-The project can be found in my GitHub page [here](https://github.com/domteo95/big-data-architecture-project)
+An extensive list of all files containing code to create Hive, Hbase tables and their names as well, locations in my S3 bucket containing my web app deployment and HDFS location for jars used can be found  as well as commands to deploy the speed layer can be found in the **Appendix** located at the end of this ReadMe. <br>

+A more detailed run-through and files used in the project can be found in my GitHub page [here](https://github.com/domteo95/big-data-architecture-project)